tom-aglow/laravel-nt/readme.md

 Here is the brief overview that was implemented so far:

-## Release 2.0 (unreleased)
+## Release 2.0

-Creating site forum:
+Creating site forum that has the following features:

-- set up threads and replies to them
+- threads and threads replies from authenticated users
-- adding reply to particular thread for authenticated users
+- threads has their channels
+- user can filter threads by their channels, popularity or by those that don't have any reply yet
+- user can like reply
+- user has a profile page where he can see his activity
+- user can subscribe to the thread and get notifications if somebody leave a new reply to thread

+Technical aspects:

+- created vue-components for threads list, one thread view, replies and add new reply, user notification, subscribe button and flash message
-- writing unit tests while implementing new features
+- implemented unit tests for forum's units and features
+- made traits for record activity and favourable instances on forum
-- creating channels for threads
+- created dedicated class for filtering threads
-- making user activity feed
+- introduced threads notification class
+- created database factories